SAP/cf-cli-java-plugin/README.md

     JBP_CONFIG_JAVA_OPTS: "[java_opts: '-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints']"
 ```

-`JAVA_OPTS: '+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints'` is used to improve
+`+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` is used to improve
 profiling accurary and has no known negative performance impacts.

 Please note that this requires the use of an online buildpack (configured in the `buildpack` property).
 When system buildpacks are used, staging will fail with cache issues, because the system buildpacks don’t have the JDK chached.